rossant/spiky/README.md

 ### Step 3

-Unextract this ZIP file in a temporary folder.
+Extract this ZIP file in a temporary folder.

 ### Step 4